-The Symphony's credit risks primarily relate to cash and cash equivalents and support and revenue.
+The Symphony's credit risks primarily relate to cash and cash equivalents and receivables.
 The Symphony maintains cash balances at various financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC") up to an aggregate of \$250,000 for each commercial bank.